Start saving money for your organization by buying and selling equipment...

-Q: How has your ability to save money Martin Health changed since you’ve been using the OpenMarkets Exchange to buy equipment?
+Q: How has your ability to save money for Cleveland Clinic - Martin Health changed since you’ve been using the OpenMarkets Exchange to buy equipment?

 A: It’s helped a lot.
 OpenMarkets gives me a lot of information on what the products are.
 A lot of people who buy equipment are buying for the entire health system, so we’re not always familiar with all the products.
 The Exchange is really good for me because it teaches me about the product, which helps me negotiate it better, helps me to save money.
 A lot of times, doctors and nurses just buy what they’re used to not because they’re not open to using a new piece of equipment, but because they’re either unaware that they exist or too busy to research them.
 The Exchange gives me the ability to research them quickly, and I’ve even opened it up so other people at Martin can request quotes and research themselves.
 This helps save time on both parts because it helps them narrow down what they need and let them see what else is out there so they can properly budget.

 Q: The OpenMarkets Exchange has a standard search bar to facilitate researching equipment.
 How do you use this?

 A: If we’re standardized on a product, I’ll type in the exact product name to pull up the details, spec sheets and images for the product.
 If this is indeed the product we want to get a quote for, then I’ll simply initiate the quote request from that page.
 I have also typed in something generic like “ultrasounds,” if I’m simply looking to research options and products in the field.

 Q: How does the information that appears in the product description help you and others at the health system?